Image: Darryl Spencer | Untitled | 2017 | Acrylic on paper |151x231cm | Window Installation | Presented by Project Art Works.

-Prior to opening, Project Art Works will showcase work through a series of window installations.
+Prior to opening, Project Art Works will showcase painting, drawing and installation through a series of window exhibitions.

 Currently featured in the window space at Untitled Gallery is a large work on paper by Darryl Spencer.

 Further similar works feature at our current exhibition at Hastings Contemporary.

 IGNITION - The Exhibition

 Friday 8 October 2021 – Sunday 27 February 2022